AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

    ![Add or replace to drop zone](assets/add-or-replace-to-drop-zone.png)

-   * Drop the selection.
-This will create the following components:
+   * Drop the selection to create the following components:
       * [Segment](#segment) for any segment component that you drop ❷.
       * [Quick segment](#quick-segment) for any non-segment component (date range, metric, dimension, dimension item) that you drop ❸.
-   * Drop the selection **while you hold** ⇧ (shift).
-This will create the following components:
+   * Drop the selection **while you hold** ⇧ (shift) to create the following components:
      * Static [segment drop-down menu](#segment-or-breakdown-drop-down-menu) with items to filter on for any segments that you drop ❹.
      * Static [segment drop-down menu](#segment-or-breakdown-drop-down-menu) with items to filter on for any selected date ranges that you drop ❺.
      * Static [segment drop-down menu](#segment-or-breakdown-drop-down-menu) with items to filter on for any selected metrics that you drop ❻.